-Come to The Wharf on Saturday, May 4, 2024 from 2-5PM for the Running of the Chihuahuas presented by Pacifico and emceed by Tommy McFly.
+The Running of the Chihuahuas returns to The Wharf on Saturday, May 2, 2026 from 2-5PM presented by Pacifico and emceed by Tommy McFly.

-The highlight of the afternoon, the races features over 150 Chihuahuas racing in groups of eight on a sixty foot racetrack.
+The highlight of the afternoon, the races feature over 150 Chihuahuas racing in groups of eight on a sixty foot racetrack.
 All the action is captured on a huge video screen and the winners take home pet-friendly gifts, prizes, and more!
 All race proceeds benefit Rural Dog Rescue – a non-profit organization dedicated to pulling dogs from high-kill rural shelters.

-2:15pm — Chihuahua races begin, and continue throughout the event.
+2:00pm — Chihuahua races begin, and continue throughout the event.

-2:45pm — Adoptable Pet Parade with Rural Dog Rescue.
+2:30pm — Adoptable Pet Parade with Rural Dog Rescue.

-3:30pm — Dog Costume Contest (All breeds welcome).
+3:15pm — Dog Costume Contest (All breeds welcome).

 4:30pm — Check Presentation and Final Chihuahua Race.